Religious Education

 Picture1.png

-In order to deliver our RE curriculum we follow the Discovery RE scheme of work for RE.
+In order to deliver our RE curriculum effectively we follow the Discovery RE scheme of work for RE.
 This is an enquiry approach that makes RE exciting and engaging.
 Each year group will have a key question to explore each half term and the overview of these can be found hereThrough the RE curriculum we encourage children to: feedback opinions, generate own questions, explain their own point of view, justify/Give reasons, compromise, disagree respectfully (understanding that others have a different point of view) and remember that their own idea is important, whether it is the same as others or not

-Examples of work in R.E
+Examples of work in R.E -

 Year 1 and 2